dima666Sik/Fast-Food-Delivery-App/server/README.md

 ### Preview, I hope you enjoy it 😊

 Welcome to server part of the Food Ordering App that consists of APIs for interacting with the client side application.
-For the backend, we used the Spring Boot, Spring Security, Hibernate frameworks and part of Spring Data framework namely Spring Data JPA.
+For the backend, we used the WebFlux, Liquibase, Spring Security, R2DBC PostgreSql, Stripe API, RabbitMQ, OpenAI API, Thymeleaf, Eureka, Gmail SMTP Server, Docker.
-The application uses the REST architectural approach, which involves using HTTP methods to interact with resources on the server.
+The application uses the REST microservices architectural approach, which involves using HTTP methods to interact with resources on the server.
 All technologies you can see in the part of this README.md under the heading [Technologies](#technologies).